tcheukueppoo/maat/docs/gc.md

 Maat does generational and incremental garbage collection **without** stoping the world.
-Technically, it either simply do an incremental collection or a somehow incremental generational collection, it makes sure all maatines collectively performing a garbage collection in small steps as it can significantly reduce latency.
-This section assumes you know what incremental and generational collection is and focuses more on implementation, optimization, and synchronization details, if you don't know yet, check the below links to know what generational and incremental garbage collection are.
+Technically, it either simply do an incremental collection or a somehow incremental generational collection, it makes sure all maatines collectively performing a garbage collection in small steps since doing so can significantly reduce latency.
+This section assumes you know what incremental and generational collection are and focuses more on implementation, optimization, and synchronization details.
+If you don't know yet, check the below links to know what generational and incremental garbage collection are.

 We are in a concurrent system where maatines a.k.a VM-level non-blocking threads are scheduled by the Maat runtime scheduler to run over operating system threads.
-A maatine is basically a lightweight or virtual thread that has at least one state a.k.a context with each state owning a stack to execute some bytecode, a maatine can switch between any of its states or states from other maatines gotten via sharing points.
+A maatine is basically a lightweight or virtual thread that has at least one state a.k.a context with each state owning a stack to execute some bytecode.
+A maatine can switch between any of its states or states from other maatines gotten via sharing points.
 Each maatine performs its collection in incremental or genenrational mode and makes sure an object unreachable to the maatine that owns it, referenced by a live objects from other maatines, is not reclaimed by the GC.
-This is achieved by establishing a synchronization point at the end of each atomic phase where all collectors have to gather times(by probably switching to the mutator) before proceeding to the sweep phase.
+This is achieved by establishing a synchronization point at the end of each atomic phase where all collectors have to gather before proceeding to the sweep phase.
 That said, a lot must be considered to assure coherency and efficient synchronization.
-Before you start arguing the sense behind doing an incremental generational garbage collection, note that an incremental collection in generational mode is performed in a major collection since short living objects are small enough for a minor collection to be considered as a single garbage collection step.
+Before you start arguing the sense behind doing a generational garbage collection incrementally, note that an incremental collection in generational mode is only performed in a major collection since short living objects are small enough for a minor collection to be done in multiple garbage collection steps.

-Why have we choosen this design:
+Why have we choosen this approach:

-Only a few number of maatines (lightweight threads) might need a collective GC but we must do it this way to avoid loss of references of shared objects, stoping the world and using multiple threads to perform a collection can introduce very long pauses in a multi-task environment since many threads in the threadpool will be stuck on long running C code.
-Having each maatine performing a collection in steps can be very beneficial as it does not only reduces these pauses but prevent other virtual threads from starving.
+Only a few number of maatines (lightweight threads) might need a collective GC but we must synchronize this way to avoid loss of references of shared objects.
+Stoping the world and using multiple threads to perform a collection can introduce very long pauses in a multi-task environment since many threads in the threadpool will be stuck on long running C code and therefore having each maatine perform a collection in steps can be very beneficial as it does not only reduces these pauses but prevent other virtual threads from starving.

 Since we are in a multi-threaded environment, they're so many subtleties we'll